Fernando426/CapstoneN01/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to first thank the team and the platform as such at Microverse for making this fun, enjoyable and useful phase of a whole path of preparation towards world-class professionalism and training. also to the people, coding partners, guides and everyone who in one way or another has contributed to the advancement of the entire program. thank you so much!!!
+First of all, I'd like to thank the team and the platform itself at Microverse for making this phase fun, enjoyable, and helpful on the whole path of preparation towards professionalism and world-class training.
+I would also like to thank the excellent Cindy Shin for her incredible work and input.
+Finally, I also want to thank the people, coding partners, guides and everyone who in one way or another has contributed to the advancement of the entire program. thank you so much!!!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>